TeachmanLab/MTData/README.md

 ## Backup system:

-    Data backup is done via shelve module.
+    Data backup is done by storing the raw data package in json format.
+Data will be stored daily.

-     A\ All new data package(quest within any oneShot) will be stored in raw_data/[scaleName]_[Date].raw.db before they are decrypted and recorded into active_data/[scaleName]_[Date].csv.
+     A\ All new data package(quest within any oneShot) will be stored in raw_data/[scaleName]_[Date].json before they are decrypted and recorded into active_data/[scaleName]_[Date].csv.

-     B\ Raw data will be stored as Objects, and could be reversed into Objects via shelve.
+     B\ Raw data will be stored as json, and could be read as json objects.

      C\ Keys for backup data are in form of [[scaleName] + '_' + TIME].